SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 Not everything that's part of an application can be part of a package.

-CumulusCI implements the Product Delivery Model by offering support for complex applications - applications that may include multiple managed packages, as well as unpackaged metadata, and setup automation that configures org settings or makes surgical changes to existing configuration.
+CumulusCI implements the Product Delivery Model by offering support for complex applications - applications that may include multiple managed packages, as well as unpackaged metadata, and setup automation that configures org settings or makes precise changes to existing configuration.

 The tools used to implement that support are *unpackaged metadata* and *Metadata ETL*.